Last Updated on

 In addition, PWAs are required to use secure HTTPS protocols, which means they force site owners to make sure the site conforms to the latest security standards.

-Compared to a basic mobile website, there’s really no downside to progressive web apps for ecommerce sites.
 A PWA is better than a typical mobile website in every way, and only a really poorly designed PWA could elicit a negative response from users.

-Do You Need a PWA for your ECommerce Store?
+Do You Need a PWA for your Ecommerce Store?

 Building a PWA is a great idea for any ecommerce business.
 But we can go even further and say that, if you’re running an online store, you need to build a progressive web app.